The Certification in Applied Economics and Data Analytics

 The University of Connecticut Master of Science in Quantitative Economics (MSQE) emphasizes the development of skills in quantitative methods and data analysis, as well as the application of those skills to economic problems.
 It is a STEM program that combines training in economic principles/theory with strong training in quantitative and analytical methods.

 The Master of Arts in Applied Economics at The George Washington University teaches students how to combine economic theory with econometric techniques to understand how the global economy affects today’s multinational enterprises.
 Through this STEM-designated program, students get extensive practice applying economic analysis to real world problems and will graduate with the tools needed for a successful career as an applied economist.
 Thanks to GW’s array of graduate programs, students can earn both a master’s degree in applied economics and a graduate certificate in areas such as budgeting and public finance, data science, and geographical information systems, and others.
 The CBE partnership helps ensure that our graduates have mastered the practical skills that global enterprises value.

 Students major in economics at John Carroll University through either the College of Arts and Sciences (B.A. in Economics) or the Boler School of Business (B.S. in Economics).
 They develop theoretical knowledge, data-analytic abilities, and communication skills that enable them to evaluate and present findings to businesses on domestic and global economic issues.
 In the tradition of Jesuit education, students incorporate ethical dimensions and social responsibility to produce practical solutions in business and other sectors.

-The University of Maryland's Master of Professional Studies Program in Applied Economics offers rigorous training in quantitative analysis, economic modeling and econometrics.
+The University of Maryland's Master of Science Program in Applied Economics offers rigorous training in quantitative analysis, economic modeling and econometrics.
 The courses are taught by teaching faculty at the University of Maryland and by other PhD economists working at the many private firms, government agencies, and non-governmental organizations in the Washington, DC area.
 Our students and graduates work at many of the same places.
 The curriculum emphasizes empirical skills for evidence-based analysis.